Do You Know Which Of The Following Is Not A Characteristic Of Effective Counseling?

 Again, the goal of counseling should be to educate you, make you feel listened to, and empower you to make necessary improvements in your life.
 By teaching you to blame your problems on other things, a counselor will not help you become stronger.
 Effective counseling should help you learn to face your problems regardless of outside obstacles, like a difficult family member or co-worker.

 - Flexible (Yes)

-Everyone is unique, which is why treatment should be unique too (to an extent).
+Everyone is unique, which is why treatment should be unique too.
 Counselors need to admit when their first line of treatment isn't working.
 Sometimes counselors need to be willing to shift as things change and they learn more about their clients.
 If a client starts to resist treatment, their progress may come to a halt.
 Counselors should be flexible and find a way to get through to their client.

 Treatments like CBT are relatively short, but counseling can't be rushed.
 Sometimes it takes time.
 Both the client and the counselor need to be patient and willing to work on things, even when it becomes difficult.
 Effective counselors acknowledge that there is no one way to get things done every time.
 Patients must be treated following certain guidelines, but to an extent also on a case-by-case basis.

 Finding an effective counselor can help bring on big, positive changes in your life.
 However, there are a few warning signs of ineffective counseling that you should always look out for.
 Counselors are trained to follow certain rules and guidelines.
 For the counseling relationship to be effective, those guidelines should be followed, and the counseling relationship needs to have boundaries that aren't overstepped.